sporeprotocol/spore-dob-0/README.md

 1. record the hash of binary on-chain, which refers to `code_hash`
 2. deploy the binary into an on-chain CKB cell with `type_id` enabled, using its `type_script.args`

 `type: "code_hash"` means the below `hash` is a CKB personalizied blake2b hash of DOB0 decoder RISC-V binary.
 To be contrast, `type: "type_id"` means the below `hash` is a `type_id` args value that points to an on-chain cell which keeps the DOB0 decoder RISC-V binary in ins `data` field.
+In addition, we recently added a new type `type: "type_script"`, which directly indicates the decoder through its type script.

 ## Diagram
 ![plot](./assets/DOB0.jpg)